-OFID’s Trade Finance Facility (TFF) targets developmentally and socially sound transactions to facilitate import and export activities and to address working capital requirements in developing countries.
+OFID’s Trade Finance Facility (TFF) targets transactions to facilitate import and export activities and to address working capital requirements in developing countries.
 The general principles guiding the Facility include developmental impact, South-South cooperation and additionality.
 TFF operations are available to governments, private entities, commercial banks, regional DFIs and any other institution active in an OFID partner country.
 OFID products include import-, export- and pre-export financing, warehouse receipt financing, SME trade support, working capital financing and unfunded risk participations.
 Instruments include conventional loans as well as Sharia-compliant financing facilities.

 Five years after the 2008 financial crisis, the repercussions continued to be felt throughout the market in 2013.
 Although global trade lending improved, access to finance remained lower than pre-crisis levels, especially for emerging markets.
 Commercial banks remained selective, restricting the availability of trade financing for developing countries, thus making the role of DFIs even more important.
 A number of DFIs increased their trade finance capacity to bridge this gap.
 Credit accessibility was further impacted by the more stringent regulations anticipated under the revised Basel III Framework.
 SMEs in developing countries were worst affected by the reduced availability and higher cost of credit.